 Introduction to the hardware components of microcomputer systems.
 The specification, selection, installation, and configuration of hardware components including memory, floppy disk drives, hard disks, monitors, and printers are covered.
 Advantages and disadvantages of hardware components, and compatibility requirements are identified.
 Opportunities for "hands-on" activities may include the installation and configuration of hardware components and database management systems.
-Prerequisite: ENG 21 or ENG 22 and MATH 83 or equivalent and

-Prerequisite: ENG 21 or ENG 22 and MATH 83 or equivalent and ICS 110 (formerly ICS 130), all with a grade of C or better, or consent of instructor.
+Prerequisite: ENG 21 or ENG 22 and MATH 83 or equivalent and ICS 110, all with a grade of C or better, or consent of instructor.
 Rec Preparation: ICS 100 or ICS 101.